Hubs-Foundation/hubs-docs/docs/dev-contributing.md

 * If you are filing a bug, please include information about the operating system, device, and browser that you were using when you saw the bug. _Example: Seen on Windows 10 with Firefox 66.0.5 on Oculus Rift_

-* A good format is a sequence of steps, ending with the expected result, and the actual result.
+* Make sure to include the sequence of steps to reproduce the bug, ending with the actual result, and then describe what you expected to happen instead in the next section.

 * The more detail the better!
 If you are able to reproduce a bug on multiple different browsers or on both desktop and mobile, that information is helpful for us to know about